 We have determined that we operate in one business segment, real estate ownership, which consists of owning, managing, leasing, acquiring, developing, investing in, and as conditions warrant, disposing of real estate assets.
-We internally evaluate all of our real estate assets as one operating segment and, accordingly, we do not report segment information.
+We internally evaluate all of our real estate assets as one operating segment.